latex3/latex3.github.io/help/bugs/index.md

 obscure ones existing for a long time without being discovered and other freshly appearing because of new or modified code.

-The LaTeX Team is very concious of the fact that stability as well as backwards compatibility are very important assets in the LaTeX ecosystem.
+The LaTeX Team is very conscious of the fact that stability as well as backwards compatibility are very important assets in the LaTeX ecosystem.
 For that reason we have kept the kernel and the core packages largely unchanged over the last decade except for fixing bugs.
-As a result encountering a bug in the core software is a rather rare occurence and if it happens then usually it is a pretty obscure bug, or it is one occuring in the [most recent additions to the LaTeX core added by us]({{site.baseurl}}/news/).
+As a result encountering a bug in the core software is a rather rare occurrence and if it happens then usually it is a pretty obscure bug, or it is one occurring in the [most recent additions to the LaTeX core added by us]({{site.baseurl}}/news/).

 The situation is somewhat different in the package universe, where far more active development happens and new packages appear regularly.
-Furthermore, because the development is in the hand of many developers acting indepently from each other (and often with different ideas about features, functionality and interfaces) some combination of packages simply do not work together, or only if the packages are loaded in some particular order or with a special set of options.
+Furthermore, because the development is in the hand of many developers acting independently from each other (and often with different ideas about features, functionality and interfaces) some combination of packages simply do not work together, or only if the packages are loaded in some particular order or with a special set of options.
 So